MGSWeb3/Cohort-3-Gamma-Guild/submissions/week-2/Joshua-Awolaye/Joshua-Awolaye-blockchain-web3-deep-dive.md

 - Practice deployments, transfers, approvals.
 - Limitations: faucet limits, instability, lower security.

+#### Hands-On Practice
+My journey into hands-on blockchain interaction began with setting up MetaMask, a browser extension wallet that serves as the gateway to Web3.
+After installing MetaMask, I created a new wallet by setting a secure password and carefully writing down my 12-word Secret Recovery Phrase on paper.
+This phrase is critical—it's the only way to recover my wallet if I lose access, so I stored it safely offline.

+Initially, my MetaMask wallet was connected to Ethereum Mainnet with a balance of 0 ETH (see Joshua-Awolaye-Hands-On Practice 1.png).
+To practice safely without using real money, I needed to switch to a testnet.
+I manually added the Sepolia testnet by entering its network details: the RPC URL, Chain ID (11155111), and block explorer address.
+Once configured, I switched from Ethereum Mainnet to Sepolia, and my wallet interface updated to show "Sepolia" as the active network (Joshua-Awolaye-Hands-On Practice 2.png).

+With my wallet ready, I needed test ETH to make transactions.
+I navigated to the Google Cloud Web3 Faucet, signed in with my Google account, and pasted my wallet address into the faucet interface (see Joshua-Awolaye-Hands-On Practice 3.png).
+After selecting Sepolia as the network and clicking the request button, the faucet confirmed that 0.05 SepoliaETH had been sent to my address (see Joshua-Awolaye-Hands-On Practice 4.png).
+Within a minute, I refreshed my MetaMask wallet and saw my balance update to 0.0500 SepoliaETH (see Joshua-Awolaye-Hands-On Practice 5.png).
+Even though it has no monetary value, seeing that balance appear felt significant.

+To execute my first transaction, I created a second account within MetaMask called "Account 2" and copied its address.
+Switching back to Account 1, I clicked the "Send" button and entered Account 2's address as the recipient.
+I chose to send 0.01 SepoliaETH, leaving enough balance for future practice (see Joshua-Awolaye-Hands-On Practice 6.png).
+MetaMask then displayed a review screen showing detailed transaction parameters including the network, network fee (gas), speed, max fee, and nonce (see Joshua-Awolaye-Hands-On Practice 7.png).
+After verifying everything was correct, I clicked "Confirm."

+The transaction was broadcast to the Sepolia network, and within seconds, MetaMask showed a confirmation that 0.01 SepoliaETH had been sent successfully (see Joshua-Awolaye-Hands-On Practice 8.png).
+I clicked on the transaction to view more details, including the gas breakdown: max fee per gas, gas used, base fee, priority fee, and total gas fee (see Joshua-Awolaye-Hands-On Practice 9.png).
+MetaMask also provided a "View on block explorer" button, which I clicked to see my transaction on Sepolia Etherscan.

+On Etherscan, I could see the complete public record of my transaction: the transaction hash, status (Success), block number, timestamp, sender and receiver addresses, amount transferred, and all gas-related details (see Joshua-Awolaye-Hands-On Practice 10.png).
+This transparency demonstrated the immutable and publicly auditable nature of blockchain transactions.
+Finally, I checked my MetaMask balance, which now reflected the deduction of both the 0.01 SepoliaETH I sent and the small gas fee I paid (see Joshua-Awolaye-Hands-On Practice 11.png).

+This hands-on experience taught me several important lessons.
+First, testnets provide a risk-free environment to learn blockchain fundamentals without financial consequences.
+Second, every transaction has a cost (gas fees) even on testnets, which made me understand why gas optimization matters on mainnet where fees can be expensive.
+Third, blockchain transparency means anyone can verify transactions using block explorers like Etherscan, which is powerful for accountability and trust.

+Most importantly, I gained practical confidence in wallet management, network switching, and transaction execution.
+This firsthand experience enables me to write more accurate tutorials, explain concepts clearly to non-technical audiences, and understand the user experience challenges that newcomers face.
+What initially seemed complex—wallet addresses, gas fees, transaction hashes—now feels accessible and manageable.

 ### Blockchain Explorers

 #### What are Blockchain Explorers?